About the Churn Guide

 Cause #4: Poor or no customer support

 Customer support should be a priority.
-Set up multiple communication channels (phone, email, live chat) and make sure your customers can reach you in a way that’s easy for them.
+Set up multiple communication channels (phone, email, live chat) and make sure your customers can reach you in a way that’s easy for them at any stage of the customer journey.

 Also, analyze the quality of support (through surveys sent after an interaction with a support rep) and the number of tickets you’re getting.